Iran's Zarif bridged two worlds to secure initial nuclear deal

 "GRAND BARGAIN"

-The talks foundered in 2003 after then-president George W. Bush labelled Iran a member of the "Axis of Evil", the diplomats said.
+The talks foundered in 2003 after then-president George W. Bush labeled Iran a member of the "Axis of Evil", the diplomats said.

 "He was always trying to do what was possible to improve relations in a very intelligent, open and clear way," said a senior Western diplomat who had repeated dealings with Zarif.